![]() |

 inline |

-Compare this easing curve with other and returns true if they are not equal.
-It will also compare the properties of a curve.
+Compares this QEasingCurve with other and returns true if they are not equal.

-Compare this easing curve with other and returns true if they are equal.
-It will also compare the properties of a curve.
+Compares the current QEasingCurve with other and returns true if they are equal.
+I

 Returns the period.
-This is not applicable for all curve types.
-It is only applicable if type() is QEasingCurve::InElastic, QEasingCurve::OutElastic, QEasingCurve::InOutElastic or QEasingCurve::OutInElastic.
+This does not apply to all curve types, only when the type() is QEasingCurve::InElastic, QEasingCurve::OutElastic, QEasingCurve::InOutElastic or QEasingCurve::OutInElastic.

 Sets the amplitude to amplitude.
 This will set the amplitude of the bounce or the amplitude of the elastic "spring" effect.
 The higher the number the higher the amplitude.

 Sets a custom easing curve which is defined by the function func.
-The signature of the custom function must be as shown below.
+The signature of the custom function must match the signature shown below.
 The range for progress and the return value is normalized between 0 and 1.
 The value for func can not be a nullptr.

 Sets the overshoot to overshoot.
 A value of 0 produces no overshoot.
-The default value of 1.70158 produces an overshoot of 10 percent.
+If you do not call this method, the overshoot value will be 1.70158 which will produce an overshoot of 10 percent.

 Sets the period to period.
 Setting a small period value will give a high frequency of the curve.
 A large period will give it a small frequency.

-Return the effective progress for the easing curve at progress.
-While progress must be between 0 and 1, the returned effective progress can be outside those bounds.
-For instance, QEasingCurve::InBack will return negative values in the beginning of the function.
+Return the progress for this QEasingCurve at progress.
+While progress must be between 0 and 1, the returned progress can be outside those bounds.
+For instance, if the QEasingCurve::Type is QEasingCurve::InBack then progress will return negative values at the beginning of the curve.

 |